iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 or even a negative cost representing a reward.

 Thus, by following a policy $\pi$, we produce a sequence of cost $c(s_t, \pi(s_t))$ for each time step.
-We could define the total cost for $\pi$ as the sum of those costs but there is an additional detail to notice.
+We could define the total cost for $\pi$ as the sum of those costs, but there is an additional detail to notice.
-If I gave you something and asked if you want to pay me today or next year, which option would you prefer?
+If I gave you something and asked whether you want to pay me today or next year, which option would you prefer?
 Sometimes there are factors such as inflation or interests that make costs in the future not have the same actual value as the costs we expend right now.